pichsenmeister/barrel-js/README.md

 This will throw an `index out of range` error if the number of found items is lower than the provided max items property.

-### Checking for JSON
+### Checking for JSON properties

-To check if a specific a json structure exists in this payload, use the `contains` function.
+To check if a specific a json structure exists in this payload use the `contains` function.

 ```javascript
 const barrel = require('barrel-js');